- We Are

 - We Provide

 Great River Energy, Dakota Electric Association and Schmitty & Sons have partnered on a pilot program to bring a battery electric school bus into service in one Minnesota school district beginning in the 2017-18 school year.
 The pilot program is designed to study the economic and emissions benefits the bus provides, demonstrate battery electric technology in a cold-weather climate, and exhibit its performance on suburban and rural routes.
+The pilot project will continue to monitor performance for at least the first three school years.

 The bus is powered by Great River Energy’s Revolt program, which sources 100 percent of the energy used to power an electric vehicle with wind.
 We do this by retiring renewable energy credits, which is an accounting method used to ensure the energy generated by a wind plant goes to the school bus – and other electric vehicles in our territory.